craigpastro/ipcheck/README.md

 # IP Checker

-## Update
+## A new version!

-There is an PR that updates this project to use an in-memory trie.
-It is still a WIP, but the basic functionality is there. https://github.com/siyopao/ipcheck/pull/13
+There is a [new version](https://github.com/siyopao/ipcheck/tree/trie) that updates this project to use an in-memory trie.

 ## Design document